Displagent/displagent-docs/docs/compound-slideshows/launch-compound-slideshow.md

 ### Stop Compound Slideshow

-Whne a Compound Slideshow is stopped, it exits fullscreen mode on the current subslideshow and returns to a standby mode.
+When a Compound Slideshow is stopped, it exits fullscreen mode on the current subslideshow and returns to a standby mode.
 If the Compound Slideshow is relaunched, it will restart with the first item in the item list.

 ::: tip
 Remember, if you ever want to exit fullscreen mode for any slideshow, simply press the `Escape` key.